inalib/raimonu/inapedia/players/polish/bachor.md

 # Bachor

-Bachor is a Polish :poland: player, maining Nomash.
+Bachor is a Polish :poland: player, maining Hybrid.

 ## Achievements